 It is becoming more common that Medicare beneficiaries across the country are skipping their medication or taking them irregularly.
 Experts cite that this is due to drug prices continuing to rise, while elderly Americans’ fixed income remains the same.
-With the rise of medication prices, Medicare patients face the tough decision of continuing to pay an out-of-pocked cost of around $400 a month or not adhere to their recommended treatment plans.
+With the rise of medication prices, Medicare patients face the tough decision of continuing to pay an out-of-pocket cost of around $400 a month or not adhere to their recommended treatment plans.
 Unfortunately, many of these medications that patients cannot afford are vital to their health and well-being.

 What’s worse is that patients realize they should be taking their medications properly, but cannot simply because they often can’t afford them.
 Without corrective and proactive actions, this medication problem is most likely to get even worse.

 Studies have shown that patients that are part of high-deductible plans are more likely to delay recommended care from their physicians and according to the Kaiser Family Foundation, approximately one-fourth of U.S. workers were enrolled in high-deductible plans in the last year.

 A recent Kaiser Family Foundation poll found that approximately 90 percent of Americans believe that drug companies need to be more transparent and flexible with how high they set their prices, while 80 percent feel that the federal government should negotiate with those companies for more affordable prices for Medicare beneficiaries.
 Overall, about 80 percent of Americans polled think that prescription drug prices are unreasonable.